ML-KULeuven/socceraction/README.md

 ## Research

 For more information about SPADL and VAEP, read our SIGKDD paper **"Actions Speak Louder Than Goals: Valuing Player Actions in Soccer"** available on ACM (https://dl.acm.org/citation.cfm?doid=3292500.3330758) and Arxiv (https://arxiv.org/abs/1802.07127).

+For more information about xT, read Karun Singh's blog post: https://karun.in/blog/expected-threat.html

 If you make use of this package or the ideas in our paper, please use the following citation:
 ```